openjck/vim-yadm-files/README.md

 ## Why not use the extension/e attribute?

-YADM allows the filenames of alternate files to end with an `extension` or `e` key-value pair to coerce editors into treating those files correctly.
+YADM allows the filenames of alternate files to end with an `extension` or `e` attribute-value pair to coerce editors into treating those files correctly.
 For example, a file with the following name will correctly get the `fish` filetype:

     utils.fish##distro.Ubuntu,extension.fish

 However, I have found that this does not work for files which do not have extensions.
-For example, without this plugin, a file with the following name or any variation of it will not correctly get the `gitconfig` file type:
+For example, without this plugin, files with either of the following names or will not correctly get the `gitconfig` file type:

-    .gitconfig##distro.Ubuntu,extension..gitconfig
+    .gitconfig##distro.Ubuntu
+    .gitconfig##distro.Ubuntu,extension.gitconfig